 3. Golden retrievers could give Emily Post a run for her money.

 Golden retrievers are some of the most mild-mannered and obedient dogs around.
 The first three dogs to ever achieve the AKC obedience champion title were all golden retrievers.

-, the golden retriever is the third-most popular dog breed in the U.S., right behind the German shepherd and the Labrador retriever.
-It’s not hard to see why: These friendly dogs are great with families, don’t have bad breath, and don't bark much.
+According to the American Kennel Club, as of 2021, the golden retriever is the third-most popular dog breed in the U.S., right behind the Labrador retriever and French bulldog.
+It’s not hard to see why: These friendly dogs are great with families and don't bark much.

 Golden retrievers are well behaved and easily trained, so they’re naturals on set.
-One particularly talented pooch named Buddy stole the hearts of millions in the ‘90s by playing both Comet on Full House and Buddy in Air Bud.
-(Internet, consider this your official invitation to create the Full House/Air Bud mashup we never knew we needed.)
+One particularly talented pooch named Buddy stole the hearts of millions in the ‘90s by playing both Comet on Full House and Buddy in 1997's Air Bud.

 While living in the White House, President Gerald Ford had a golden retriever named Liberty.
 She came from Minneapolis, and was originally named Streaker.
 The pampered pooch had a live-in trainer and even gave birth inside the White House.
 Liberty received a lot of fan mail, which was answered by Ford’s daughter Susan (she also answered fan mail sent to their Siamese cat Shan).
 Eventually, Ford’s secretary began mailing back “signed” pictures of the president and his dog with an inked paw print on the side.
 The paw print signatures were originally the real deal, but as requests increased, they had to switch to a rubber stamp.
 (It's hard work being the First Dog.)